Previous | Contents | Index | Next

 This can make public-key authentication less convenient than password authentication: every time you log in to the server, instead of typing a short password, you have to type a longer passphrase.
 One solution to this is to use an authentication agent, a separate program which holds decrypted private keys and generates signatures on request.
 PuTTY's authentication agent is called Pageant.
 When you begin a Windows session, you start Pageant and load your private key into it (typing your passphrase once).
 For the rest of your session, you can start PuTTY any number of times and Pageant will automatically generate signatures without you having to do anything.
 When you close your Windows session, Pageant shuts down, without ever having stored your decrypted private key on disk.
 Many people feel this is a good compromise between security and convenience.
 See chapter 9 for further details.

 There is more than one public-key algorithm available.
-The most common is RSA, but others exist, notably DSA (otherwise known as DSS), the USA's federal Digital Signature Standard.
+The most common are RSA and ECDSA, but others exist, notably DSA (otherwise known as DSS), the USA's federal Digital Signature Standard.
 The key types supported by PuTTY are described in section 8.2.2.

 PuTTYgen is a key generator.
 It generates pairs of public and private keys to be used with PuTTY, PSCP, and Plink, as well as the PuTTY authentication agent, Pageant (see chapter 9).
-PuTTYgen generates RSA and DSA keys.
+PuTTYgen generates RSA, DSA, and ECDSA keys.